Build a token factory on ZIGChain in 15 Minutes

 -

-PINATA_JWT: Your Pinata JWT token from Step 2.1.
+PINATA_JWT: Your Pinata JWT token from Create Account and Get API Credentials.
 See the Pinata Quickstart for how to create an API key and get your JWT. -

 NEXT_PUBLIC_GATEWAY_URL: The public gateway URL for accessing IPFS files.
 Get your gateway domain from the Pinata dashboard (Gateways tab); see the Pinata Quickstart for details. -